-The extract given below is taken from a letter written by Savarkar from the Andamans.!
-Came across a copy of it with a friend in Paris, and while reading it, was struck by the penetrating pathos of the entire document-De Profundis presents another type of the pathos or penitence although it is a very distant cry from Oscar Wilde to Vinayak Damodar Savarkar.
+The extract given below is taken from a letter written by Savarkar from the Andamans.
+I can across a copy of it with a friend in Paris, and, whis reading it, was struck by the penetrating pathos of the entire document-De Profundis presents anoth type of the pathos or penitance although it is a very distant cry from Oscar Wilde to Vinayak Damod Savarkar.